-The age-old joke of "I can’t, I have to wash my hair" may be a big tease about not wanting to go somewhere, but the truth of the matter is the entire process of washing and then blow-drying hair really is time-consuming!
+The age-old joke of "I can’t—I have to wash my hair" may be a big tease about not wanting to go somewhere, but the truth of the matter is, the entire process of washing and then blow-drying hair really is time-consuming.
 And for those of us with thick, long, or curly hair, it can literally require scheduling it into your day.
-So how can you make the process easier and, most important, quicker?
-We’ve got easy tips to help you spend less time drying and more time enjoying that perfect blowout.
+So how can you easily dry your hair fast?
+We spoke to hair pro, Devin Rahal, about some tips that will help you spend less time drying and more time enjoying that perfect blowout.

 Say Goodbye to Your Traditional Towel